The Jordan algebra of complex symmetric operators: Jordan ideals of

-This section focuses on compact operators in $\SC$.
-It is proved that each proper Jordan ideal of $\SC$ consists of some compact operators on $\cH$.
+This section focuses on Jordan ideals of $\SC$.
+It is proved that each proper Jordan ideal of $\SC$ is the intersection of $\SC$ with some associative ideal of $\BH$ and hence consists of some compact operators on $\cH$.
 We shall extend some results concerning compact operators in $\BH$ to $\SC$.